vblanco20-1/vulkan-guide/docs/chapter-1/vulkan_mainloop.md

 ## VkFence
 This is used for GPU -> CPU communication.
 A lot of Vulkan operations, such as vkQueueSubmit allow an *optional* fence parameter.
-If this is set, we can know from the CPU if the gpu has finished these operations.
+If this is set, we can know from the CPU if the GPU has finished these operations.
 We will use it to sync the main loop in the CPU with the GPU.

 ![cmake]({{site.baseurl}}/diagrams/commandtimeline.png)